muyiwer/WirePay/README.md

-Please checkout [Wirepay Documentation](https://github.com) other ways you can integrate with our plugin
+Please checkout [Wayapay Documentation](https://github.com) other ways you can integrate with our plugin
 ## Deployment

 REMEMBER TO CHANGE THE MODE ON REQUEST OF THE FUNCTIONS WHEN DEPLOYING ON A LIVE/PRODUCTION SYSTEM